French destroyer Espingole: Design and description

 Espingole had an overall length of 57.64 m, a beam of 6.3 m, and a maximum draft of 3.2 m.
 She displaced 311 t at deep load.
 The two triple-expansion steam engines, each driving one shaft, were designed to produce 5200 PS, using steam provided by two water-tube boilers.
 The ship had a designed speed of 26 kn, but Espingole reached 27.41 kn during her sea trials in August and September 1900.
 The ship carried 37.6 t of coal, enough to give her a range of 2300 nmi at 10 kn.
 Her hull was subdivided by nine watertight transverse bulkheads.
-She had a crew of four officers and sixty enlisted men.
+Their original complement consisted of four officers and forty-eight enlisted men, but the number of enlisted men increased to sixty in 1899.

 Espingole carried a single 65 mm gun forward of the bridge.
 The gun had a maximum range of 9000 m and a rate of fire of five rounds per minute.
 The ship carried 375 rounds for the gun.
 She also mounted six 47 mm Hotchkiss guns, three on each broadside.
 The guns had a sustained rate of fire of seven rounds per minute and a maximum range of 4000 m.
 She carried a total of 2,850 rounds of 47 mm ammunition.
 Espingole mounted two single 381 mm torpedo tubes: one between the funnels and the other on the stern.
 Two reload torpedoes were also carried; their air flasks, however, had to be charged before they could be used, a process that took several hours.
 The Modèle 1887 torpedo that they used had a warhead weight of 42 kg.

 Construction and career

-The ship was laid down in 1896–97 by Chantiers et Ateliers Augustin Normand at their Le Havre shipyard, as the last of the four s.
+The ship was laid down in 1896–1897 by Chantiers et Ateliers Augustin Normand at their Le Havre shipyard, as the last of the four s.
 She was named after a French type of blunderbuss; all of the ships in her class were named after weapons.
 Espingole was launched on 28 June 1900 and completed around September when she ran her speed trials.
 Construction costs were 1,690,994 francs.
 She was assigned to the Mediterranean Fleet in December and made a number of port visits in France, Corsica and French North Africa throughout 1901.
 Her rudder was damaged after striking the bottom off Golfe-Juan and Espingole was under repair 3–27 September.